Project-Counter/cop5/source/02-overview/index.rst

 :numref:`processing` :ref:`processing` discusses topics such as which HTTP status codes to count, double-click filtering, calculating unique items and unique titles accessed in a session, classifying searches (regular, federated, automated, or platform), robots and internet crawlers, tools that cause bulk downloads, and text and data mining.

-:numref:`sushi` :ref:`sushi` offers a more in-depth description of the REQUIRED COUNTER_SUSHI API support.
+:numref:`api` :ref:`api` offers a more in-depth description of the REQUIRED COUNTER_SUSHI API support.

 :numref:`audit` :ref:`audit` provides the requirements for the COUNTER audit.